One size of city might not fit all- but Cincinnati comes pretty darn close. Not too big, not too small. Just right

 Cincinnati Ballet | Contemporary Art Center | Riverbend Music Center | Midpoint Music Festival | Bogart's | Taste of Cincinnati

 Every spring, Krohn Conservatory in Eden Park hosts an annual butterfly exhibit in their expansive tropical greenhouse.
 It's transcendental.
 There's also a local tradition that involves kissing someone behind a waterfall, so bring someone you like.

 There's seldom an unathletic moment in Cincinnati.
-The Cincinnati Reds, the country's oldest professional baseball team, open the Major League Baseball season every spring.
-The Bengals may not be hauling in the Lombardi Trophies, but for the die-hard fans, there's always hope.
-Cross-town shootouts between Xavier and the University of Cincinnati showcase one of the country's most passionate rivalries.
-And if you like fast action and hard hits, head out to Cincinnati Gardens to watch the Rollergirls smash up the competition on the roller derby rink.
+The Cincinnati Reds, the country's oldest professional baseball team boasts a rich history, a devoted fan base and some pretty good teams the last few seasons.
+The Bengals may not be hauling in the Lombardi Trophies, but these cats have also been on the rise lately.
+The cross-town classic between Xavier and the University of Cincinnati showcase one of the country's most passionate basketball rivalries.
+And, of course, who wouldn’t get a shiver up their spine contemplating the thrills and spills of the annual Cincinnati Cornhole Tournament?

 Befriend a farmer at Findlay Market.
 Every Tuesday, Saturday and Sunday during growing season, this is the place to be to get the best of the Ohio Valley's local produce.
 Throughout the year the shops at the market offer specialty foods, including the most delicious Belgian waffles you will have ever tasted, made by a real Belgian with imported Belgian sugar.
 (It makes a difference.)
 Grab a cup of coffee and a bunch of carrots, and find a place to sit back and people watch.